 Lt.
 Cmdr.
-Joseph T. O’Callahan led a group of sailor through the flames to the first gun turret.
+Joseph T. O’Callahan led a group of sailors through the flames to the first gun turret.
 He fought his claustrophobia and forced himself into the small, dark space.
 The sailors followed him in.
 He handed a five-inch shell and handed it to the sailor next to him, who passed it down the line, saying, “Padre, praise the Lord and dump the ammunition.”

 The captain ordered the men to get a tow on the ship.
 The USS Pittsburgh came astern and handed over a 30-ton steel cable a quarter mile long.
 Frank Frasure, an African-American steward’s mate, started to sing,

 “We’re gonna take this line, and make a tow.
 Heave ho.
 It’s time to get on home.”
 The other black sailors, then the white sailors joined the song, and they began to budge the line.